 - develop a strategic policy framework for disaster management for the State;

-- ensure an effective disaster management system is developed and implemented for the State;
+- ensure effective disaster management is developed and implemented for the State;

-- ensure effective arrangements between the state and the Australian Government on matters relating to effective disaster management are established and maintained;
+- ensure arrangements between the State and the Commonwealth about matters relating to effective disaster management are established and maintained;

-- identify resources within and outside the state that may be used for disaster response operations;
+- identify resources, in and outside the State, that may be used for disaster operations;

 - provide reports and make recommendations to the Minister about matters relating to disaster management and disaster operations;

 - prepare, under section 49, the State disaster management plan;